 The Cash Portfolio invests in a diversified portfolio of high quality U. S. dollar-denominated money market instruments (eligible under GASB Statement No. 79) of domestic and foreign issuers, United States government securities and repurchase agreements.
-As of January 31, 2018, the Cash Portfolio holdings were made up of Asset Backed Commercial Paper (40.7%), Certificates of Deposit (23.9%), Financial Company Commercial Paper (17.6%), Non-Negotiable Time Deposits (8.6%), Other Instruments (1.8%), Non-Financial Company Commercial Paper (.6%), Other Asset Back Securities (0.5%), U.S Government Agency Repurchase Agreements (6.0%) and Variable Rate Demand Notes (0.3%).
-As of February 28, 2018, the Cash Portfolio's monthly weighted average life was 72 days, and the monthly weighted average maturity was 31 days.
+As of May 31, 2018, the Cash Portfolio holdings were made up of Asset Backed Commercial Paper (37.8%), Certificates of Deposit (22.2%), Financial Company Commercial Paper (13.1%), Non-Negotiable Time Deposits (16.2%), Other Instruments (0.1%), Non-Financial Company Commercial Paper (2.8%), Other Asset Back Securities (0.3%), U.S. Treasury Debt (4.3%), U.S Government Agency Repurchase Agreements (2.9%) and Variable Rate Demand Notes (0.3%).
+As of June 30, 2018, the Cash Portfolio's monthly weighted average life was 68 days, and the monthly weighted average maturity was 35 days.
 The three objectives for the Cash Portfolio are safety, liquidity and yield.
 The Cash Portfolio maintains a stable net asset value of one dollar and is marked to market daily.
 The Cash Portfolio is fully compliant with GASB 79 as of July 1, 2016.

 The Short Term Bond Fund invests in a diversified portfolio of investment grade debt securities.
-As of January 31, 2018, the Short Term Bond Fund holdings were made up of U. S. Treasury securities (52.9%), Financial Institutions - Banking (5.9%), FHLMC MBS (2.6%), Technology (3.2%), Utility - Electric (3.1%), Consumer Non-Cyclical Pharmaceuticals (2.5%), FNMA MBS (1.3%), Consumer Non-Cyclical Food/Beverage (1.9%), Energy Midstream (1.3%), Consumer Cyclical - Automotive (1.2%) and Other (24.1%).
+As of May 31, 2018, the Short Term Bond Fund holdings were made up of U. S. Treasury securities (53.3%), Financial Institutions - Banking (5.3%), FHLMC MBS (2.5%), Technology (3.2%), Utility - Electric (3.1%), Consumer Non-

+Cyclical Pharmaceuticals (2.4%), FNMA MBS (1.2%), Consumer Non-Cyclical Food/Beverage (2.4%), Consumer Cyclical - Services (1.3%), Consumer Cyclical - Automotive (1.2%) and Other (24.1%).
 The Short-Term Bond Fund seeks to obtain the highest possible level of current income consistent with preservation of capital and liquidity.
 The portfolio is required to maintain an average credit rating of A-.
 The duration of the portfolio is managed to within +/- one-half year duration of the benchmark.
 The benchmark for the Short-Term Bond Fund is the Barclays Capital 1-to-5-year Government/Credit Index, which includes all medium and larger issues of United States government, investment-grade corporate and investment-grade international dollar-denominated bonds.

-For cash flow needs for fiscal 2018, the State Treasurer issued \$1.5 billion in revenue anticipation notes on August 10, 2017.
-As in previous years, the notes will be repaid in April, May and June 2018.
+For cash flow needs for fiscal 2019, the State Treasurer plans to issue \$1.5 billion in revenue anticipation notes in the first quarter.
+As in previous years, the notes are expected to be scheduled to mature in April, May and June, 2019.

-In May, 2017, the Governor announced the five-year capital investment plan for fiscal 2018 through fiscal 2022.
-That plan projected \$4.408 billion of spending on capital projects, including \$2.26 billion of bond capital spending, approximately \$351.9 million of special obligation bond spending authorized under the Accelerated Bridge Program and the Rail Enhancement Project, approximately \$1.128 billion in federal reimbursements and grants, approximately \$70.7 million of spending on projects funded by anticipated savings or revenues, approximately \$326.9 million from non-Commonwealth sources such as contributions from campuses, and approximately \$269.7 million in pay-as-you-go capital funded by operating funds, including tolls.
+In May, 2018, the Governor announced the five-year capital investment plan for fiscal 2019 through fiscal 2023.
+The plan projects \$4.51 billion of spending on capital projects, including \$2.34 billion of bond capital spending, \$1.093 billion of spending from other sources including special obligation bonds, anticipated savings or revenues generated by the projects, and other non-Commonwealth sources such as contributions from campuses, and \$1.076 billion of spending supported by federal reimbursements and grants.

-The following table provides General Fund ending cash balances by month for fiscal 2014 through fiscal 2018.
+The following table provides General Fund ending cash balances by month for fiscal 2015 through fiscal 2019.